dgryski/go-perfbook/performance.md

  * this should handle the majority of your optimization cases
  * be aware of http://accidentallyquadratic.tumblr.com/
  * https://agtb.wordpress.com/2010/12/23/progress-in-algorithms-beats-moore%E2%80%99s-law/
-1. pre-compute things you need
 1. add a cache -> reduces work
+1. if you add a cache up front, then it becomes pre-compute things you need

+# Tooling

 ## Introductory Profiling